apache/tvm-rfcs/rfcs/0077-async-pipeline.md

 The goal of this work is to support HW-backed asynchrony in the pipeline.
 Asynchronous data movement is becoming increasingly important in GPU computing, and NPUs typically have multiple kinds of asynchronous units (DMA copy, vector & matrix compute etc).
 To exploit such hardware features, it’s essential that we express all kinds of available asynchronies in the IR.

-A user of the TIR software pipeline transform will be able to specify which data movement or compute block should become asynchronous by an additional annotation.
-For example, given the  annotation specifying that the first block in the pipeline be made async,
+A user of the TIR software pipeline transform will be able to specify which pipeline stage should become asynchronous by an additional annotation.
+For example, given the  annotation specifying that the first stage in the pipeline be made async,

 ```python
 for i in range(16):